fjkz/inline_table/README.rst

 ===============================================================================
-    inline_table - Python module for embedding ASCII tables in source-code
+    inline_table - Python module for embedding text tables into source-code
 ===============================================================================

-**inline_table** is a Python module for embedding ASCII tables in source-code.
+**inline_table** is a Python module for embedding text tables into source-code.

 Table is a good notation.
 It is simple and easy to read.
 We can see if we concern about all cases MECE-ly or not.
 We create many tables as software